kubernetes/ingress-nginx/docs/user-guide/cli-arguments.md

     	namespace/name.
 The controller uses the first node port of this Service for the default backend.
-      --default-server-port int          Default port to use for exposing the default server (catch all) (default 8181) --default-ssl-certificate string   Name of the secret
+      --default-server-port int          Default port to use for exposing the default server (catch all) (default 8181) --default-ssl-certificate string   Name of the secret that contains a SSL certificate to be used as default for a HTTPS catch-all server.
+Takes the form <namespace>/<secret name>.
-		that contains a SSL certificate to be used as default for a HTTPS catch-all server --disable-node-list                Disable querying nodes.
+      --disable-node-list                Disable querying nodes.
 If --force-namespace-isolation is true, this should also be set.
       --election-id string               Election id to use for status update. (default "ingress-controller-leader") --enable-ssl-passthrough           Enable SSL passthrough feature.
 Default is disabled